Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 a passphrase, this is to protect anyone except for you from controlling your wallet.
 When you start solarcoind, your wallet is always locked, this means you cant send coins anywhere, nor can you earn additional rewards by staking your coins.
-If you wanted to send me 1 SolarCoin (please dont feel obliged, its just an example!) you neet to take multiple steps, first unlock the
+If you wanted to send me 1 SolarCoin (please dont feel obliged, its just an example!) you need to take multiple steps, first unlock the
 wallet:

 > solarcoind walletpassphrase your_passphrase_here 300